wcrouch01/MyWearCalendar/README.md

 # MyWearCalendar

-Test in a web browser:
+Test in a web browser: (This is not the intended platform but should be used to test some device independent features)

       git clone <repo name>